-- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - Refusing a blood alcohol test. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - Refusing a blood alcohol test. - Driving a CMV while under the influence of a controlled substance. - · Leaving the scene of an accident involving a CMV. - · Committing a felony involving the use of a CMV. - · Driving a CMV when the CDL is suspended. - · Causing a fatality through negligent operation of a CMV.